reactplay/react-play/src/plays/markdown-editor/Readme.md

 # Markdown Editor

-An app where you can write markdown-formatted texts.
+An app where you can write or test markdown-formatted texts.

 ## Play Demographic